DBD-research-group/BirdSet/README.md

 ## Transformations

 Data transformations are referred to data transformations that are applied to the data during training.
 They include e.g. augmentations.
-The transformations are added to the huggingface dataset with [`set_transform`](https://huggingface.co/docs/datasets/main/en/package_reference/main_classes#datasets.Dataset.set_transform).
+The transformations are added to the Hugging Face dataset with [`set_transform`](https://huggingface.co/docs/datasets/main/en/package_reference/main_classes#datasets.Dataset.set_transform).